Rock music in Mexico: Festival Rock y Ruedas de Avándaro, La Onda

 During President Luis Echeverría's administration, the Mexican government tried to win back the country's legitimacy through populist, leftist-oriented programmes.

 Elefante's (Elephant) song "Así Es La Vida" (That Is How Life Is) was nominated at the 3rd Annual Latin Grammy Awards 2002 for Latin Grammy Best Rock Song.

 Most things that could possibly be connected to the counterculture or to student protests were sidelined on public airwaves by the powers that be, who feared a repeat of the student protests of 1968, an event the new government denounced.
 But most Mexican rock bands sang and criticized the administration in general and, more specifically, corruption, poverty and persistent social inequalities that had taken place through Mexican history.

-Patricia Manterola a member of the Mexican pop group Garibaldi who later pursued a solo career, sometimes including rock elements in her music.

 With the Avandarazo effect at its height and the hippie movement waning worldwide, few bands survived the curbs; though the ones that did, like Three Souls in My Mind (later El Tri), remained popular due in part to their adoption of Spanish for their lyrics, and had a dedicated following.
 As the hippie trend waned c.
 1973, many Mexican bands moved to progressive and hard rock.
 During the seventies there were many new bands but very little support from the music industry for original rock music.
 The bands suffered from it and had to limit themselves to performing in hoyos fonqui.
 Representative bands of this period were: Perro Fantastico, Mara, Vox Populi, Stray Cat, Rock Moviloy and many more.
 Perro Fantastico, a band from the east side of Mexico City (Ciudad Nezahualcoyotl) created rock music sung in both Spanish and English, formed by the brothers Jose Luis and Jaime Francisco González (guitar and bass) with Guillermo Avalos (drums) and Arturo Fajardo (rhythm guitar).
 They played, among other bands, in places like Salon Chicago, Macumba, El Herradero until the band disbanded around 1978.
 During the seventies bands also performed in high schools, universities and other places.
 Many others followed or continued during the eighties.